flawnson/flawnson.github.io/docs/_drafts/Compositions.md

 To me, the melody has an airy quality, constantly flowing and moving freely without dwelling on any moment.
 Icarus takes flight for the first time.
 It's only at the bridge does the tone and pace reflect a calmer, more composed, and mildly concerning stance.
 Icarus rises above the clouds and flies closer to the sun.
 By the third act we reach the twist; Icarus survives!
 He soars above and beyond the clouds and disappears into the horizon.

 Aeolian is also a mode used in music theory.

+## Samara
+> "More commonly referred to as “helicopters,” “whirlers,” “twisters” or “whirligigs,” Samaras are the winged seeds produced by maple trees."

+Autumn is my favorite season.
+Everything from the flavors to the fashion is leagues above any other season in my book.
+Seeing everything transition is refreshing.
+I wrote the cue for this song one autumn day a few years ago.
+I was trying to channel the many qualities of autumn, the cool wind, changing colors, and the smell of changing seasons.
+In August 2021, I revisited the cue and gave it a bit more life.
+To avoid the torrid summer heat I would ask my dad to turn on the AC and we would go around the house to close all the windows (so as to not let the cold air out).
+Over a couple days I composed the core components and arranged the pieces to form the song.
+After completing arrangement and attempting to practice I decided to add back a few pieces I trimmed.
+One of those pieces is the part where my hands play over each other near the middle of the song.

+The song starts with the first leaves of autumn falling to the ground.
+Like the descent of a samara leaf (or helicopter leaf as I used to call it) the pattern is brief and predictable.
+After a few changes in key, the song takes a turn in tone, signifying the change in weather.
+Near the end, the original melody can be heard but much slower and in a new key, symbolizing the final change to winter as a snowflake slowly drifts to the ground.

+The song starts high and descends in a controlled but not predictable manner.

+## Dulcet
+> "Something nice"

+Dulcet started as a simple, unassuming motif.
+Usually when creating something I have an idea of how it will end.
+But in extreme cases; very complex or very simple songs, it is difficult to have a vision.
+For complex songs it is simply because complexity means more possibilities.
+In the simple case the opposite problem is true; I just don't know where to take it.
+But I know I like the motif, so I hold on to it.

+I revisited the idea around the same time as Samara, and one day I let instinct take over and I built upon the song.
+After a few days of toying with the idea I finished the composition.
+I don't really remember what I was thinking but I feel really happy with the result.
+I struggled to find a name for this short and sweet bit of music, but eventually, as random as it's conception, I came across a word with a description that does the song justice; Dulcet.

 ## Gravity